Columbine High School massacre: Suicide mission; estimated 25 dead

-By 4:00, Sheriff John P. Stone made an initial estimate of 25 dead students and teachers, 50 wounded, and referred to the massacre as a "suicide mission".
-President Bill Clinton later issued a statement.

 Bomb squad response

 Stone said that police officers were searching the bodies of the gunmen.
 They feared they had used their pipe bombs to booby-trap corpses, including their own.
-At 4:30 p.m., the school was declared safe.
+At 4:30 pm, the school was declared safe.
 At 5:30, additional officers were called in, as more explosives were found in the parking lot and on the roof.
 By 6:15, officials had found a bomb in Klebold's car in the parking lot, set to detonate the gas tank.
-Stone then marked the entire school as a crime scene.

-At 10:40 p.m., a member of the bomb squad, who was attempting to dispose of an un-detonated pipe bomb, accidentally lit a striking match attached to the bomb by brushing it against the wall of the ordnance disposal trailer.
+At 10:40 pm, a member of the bomb squad, who was attempting to dispose of an un-detonated pipe bomb, accidentally lit a striking match attached to the bomb by brushing it against the wall of the ordnance disposal trailer.
 The bomb detonated inside the trailer but no one was injured.

 The bomb squad disarmed the car bomb.
-Klebold's car was repaired and, in 2006, put up for auction.
+Klebold's car was repaired, and later was put up for auction in 2006.